bjlee72/devops/how_to_add_rosetta_python_workspace_in_dedicated_account_en.md

 # Introduction

-We still need to have a Rosetta environment for the legacy Tensorflow development.
+We still need to have a Rosetta environment for the legacy Python development where some dependency of your project doesn't have Apple Silicon ports.
 This has required a complicated setup where different packages support different architectures (arm64 and x86_64) coexist in one laptop.

 but NOT many people have been successful because Rosetta environments were messing up the native brew installation with the x86 packages. e need to find a way to isolate the legacy environment from the native environment, thus to better support new architecture, but also to keep on supporting our legacy efficiently.

 For this purpose, many directions have been investigated including running a Linux VM on top of the Docker Desktop Rosetta Emulation support.
-Such directions based on emulation have not been quite successful because not all of the HW instructions that the Tensorflow Linux distributions rely on are supported by the underlying emulation layer.
+Such directions based on emulation have not been successful for some cases because not all of the HW instructions that the Compiled Linux distributions rely on are supported by the underlying emulation layer.
 To make it work, we need to do lots of investigations.

 Thus, in this doc, We’d rather focus on the easiest and most proven way to provide you with the Rosetta experience while still achieving the goal of isolating such an environment from the entire Native setup of your M1/M2 machine.

 # Preparing your Rosetta Account and Terminal